pkpio/blog.pkp.io/_posts/2015-12-26-Jekyll-blog-with-richtext.md

 FontAwesomeIcons
 =========
-FontAwesome icons such as {% icon fa-heart %} {% icon fa-fort-awesome %} {% icon fa-refresh fa-spin %}
+FontAwesome icons such as {% icon fa-heart %} and spinner like {% icon fa-refresh fa-spin %}

 [jekyll]: https://jekyllrb.com/